dracoooooo/C4/TCC_TOOL/README.md

 ```
 TCC_TOOL
-|-- datalog  # our implementation of CausalC+
+|-- datalog  # our implementation of the CausalC+ checker
-`-- mono  # our implemention of TCC-Mono
+`-- mono  # our implemention of the TCC-Mono checker
 ```